What is New Consensus?

 Sean Atkins is a policy analyst at New Consensus working on the Playbook project.
 A recent graduate of Missouri State University, Sean was a national debate semi-finalist, co-founder of MSU's Sunrise Hub, and a field organizer for both the 2020 Biden-Harris campaign and the Minnesota Democratic party.

-Zack Exley is a co-founder and senior advisor of New Consensus, where he focuses on strategy, recruiting, and fundraising.
+Zack Exley is a co-founder and the executive director of New Consensus.
 Zack has been a pioneer in the worlds of political campaigning, organizing, and fundraising for more than 20 years.

 E-mail us at email@example.com!